Lucyjpjones/LucyJones-resume/README.md

 - Media queries used in css file to target larger devices.

 #### Additional Testing

 * The Website was tested on Google Chrome, Internet Explorer and Safari browsers.

 * The website was viewed on a variety of devices including Laptop, Macbook, ipad and iPhone8.
-* A large amount of testing was done to ensure that all pages were linking correctly.

 * Friends and family members were asked to review the site to point out any bugs, user experience issues and/or suggestions.

-#### Bugs & Feedback improvements
+  * Feedback action:
     * Titles added to software skill icons so user has a quick summary of the meaning of each language/program.

+#### Bugs
+* Git logo not loading image

 ## &rarr; **Credits**
 #### Content

 - Bootstrap 4.7: Bootstrap Library used throughout the project, coponents used include the grid System, carousel, timeline and form templates.

-- Code Institue: Definitions for Software skills taken from code institute 'Full Stack Development Prospectus'.
+- Code Institue:  Title text content for software skills taken from code institute 'Full Stack Development Prospectus'.
 #### Media
-- The macbook mockup image was created through [mockupphone.com](https://mockuphone.com/about)
+- The macbook mockup image was created through [mockupphone.com](https://mockuphone.com/about).

-- Inspiration for skyline image was taken from [Shutterstock](https://www.shutterstock.com/)
+- Inspiration for skyline image was taken from [Shutterstock](https://www.shutterstock.com/).

+- Software icon images taken from [pixabay](https://pixabay.com/), [Needpix](https://www.needpix.com/) and [Wikimedia commons](https://commons.wikimedia.org/wiki/Main_Page).

 #### Acknowledgements
  - My Mentor for continuous help and support throughout the project.